 For publishers, it's mostly about exposure.
 They need gamers to see their games and play their games, which makes those gamers (and the many other gamers con attendees influence) MUCH more likely to BUY their games.
 Will your con have 200 gamers?
 How many of those will see, play, or buy the publisher's game as a result of attending?
-Asking for a copy for the con's library doesn't sound like a great investment unless that copy will be promoted and extensively played at the con.
+Asking for a copy for the con's library or play-to-win table doesn't sound like a great investment unless that copy will be promoted and extensively played at the con.
 Before contacting a vendor, be sure you have a plan for their donation that has a very good prospect of getting them high exposure.

 Will it be used in demo sessions, showcased in a play-to-win program, or promoted as a prize?
 Will it be highlighted on the con's web site during con marketing?
 Will results of play at the con be shared with a broader gaming community?
 How much "buzz" will the publisher get from their contribution?

 I've recently managed to get decent Play-To-Win donation support and had to devise a plan to support it.
 I settled on a web page with each game listed and linked, a play slip to be completed after play, and a drawing method that should minimize time away from game play, as well as volunteer labor, at least when the pool of games is modest.
 See http://emsps.com/cog/fall/freestuff.htm